yugr/rust-slides/materials/materials.md

   * Main idea: user wonders what are potential, NYI optimizations; the only answer is `noalias`
   * More materials: added links
 - What languages (other than Rust) have "zero cost abstraction"? https://www.reddit.com/r/rust/comments/zkr3xm/what_languages_other_than_rust_have_zero_cost/
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - Is Rust faster than Fortran and C++?
 A case study with scientific applications: https://www.reddit.com/r/rust/comments/1jz504y/is_rust_faster_than_fortran_and_c_a_case_study/
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress

 # Expression templates